CodeByEnzo/Quai-Antique/README.md

 You have to make sure that this line :
 export const hostname = "http://localhost/SERVEURQUAI/";
 Match with the correct folder.
-Nom open new terminal in the projet and install NPM with this command:
+Now open new terminal in the projet and install NPM with this command:
 npm install
 Front end is set !

-# SUCCESS ! you should now be able to run the project !
+# SUCCESS !
+You should now be able to run the project !
 FRONT :
 Just run npm start in the terminal and you will see the project.
 Make sure Xampp is runing to see datas